 A few weeks ago, Joseph Vere and Barry Gibson published a new paper, Variation amongst hierarchies of evidence (2020), which includes a chart drawn from Vere’s excellent PhD thesis (2018), in which he identifies Effectiveness and Efficiency as the source of the first hierarchy of evidence.
 Admitting that this goes against the most commonly cited sources – either Campbell and Stanley (1963) or the Canadian Task Force on the Periodic Health Examination (1979) – Vere lays out an argument for considering Cochrane’s monograph as the original evidence hierarchy in its modern form.

 There is no doubt that the early proponents looked to Cochrane for a great deal of the inspiration behind their movement.
 Cochrane and Feinstein are perhaps the most influential figures, prior to Sackett, on what became Evidence-Based Medicine.
-Given the value of Cochrane’s name-brand amongst this group, it is even more surprising that early hierarchies did not identify Cochrane as a source, though the common practice (outlined here and here) of referring to even the earliest hierarchies as the summation of the epidemiological literature to date may have trumped even the value of Cochrane’s good name.
+Given the value of Cochrane’s name-brand amongst this group, it is even more surprising that early hierarchies did not identify Cochrane as a source, though the common practice (outlined in Blunt 2013 and 2019) of referring to even the earliest hierarchies as the summation of the epidemiological literature to date may have trumped even the value of Cochrane’s good name.
 Presenting a hierarchy as a pseudo-objective fact may have been more valuable than identifying it with an individual’s philosophy.

 Vere is no doubt correct that Cochrane’s Effectiveness and Efficiency lays the groundwork for the arguments later used by Sackett, Guyatt and others in defending hierarchies of evidence.
 Cochrane succinctly states first an argument to denigrate expert opinion, then blasts observational studies, and finally places RCTs at the pinnacle.
 In his thesis, Vere summarises some of Cochrane’s reasoning.
 But for students of hierarchies, it is well worth plumbing this artefact further.